monomerbio/monomer-bio-hackathon-march14-15_2b/README.md

 ## Pitch Format

-**30 minutes total: pitch, demo, and judge questions.** How you allocate the time is up to you.
+**10 minutes total: pitch and demo.** How you allocate the time is up to you.
 You're building and pitching a product, not just a working pipeline.

 Your pitch must include a live demo.